abachurin/2048/README.md

 But I used to enjoy the game and I wanted to:
 * Code the self-learning Agent myself.
 * Firstly, implement the game mechanics in Python, improving my rather basic Python sklills in the process.
-* Find a nice way to visualise it, study the basics of Reinforcement Learning and Neural Networks (which i didn't need in the end for this particular project).
+* Find a nice way to visualise it, study the basics of Numpy, Reinforcement Learning and Neural Networks (which i didn't need in the end for this particular project).
-* Find the right strategy with the following **important restriction**:
+* Find the right strategy with the following **important restrictions**:

 I wanted the code to run on my Mac-book, so no models with huge number of parameters.
 I did NOT want to wait for ages.
 Long training or more than 1 second per move - no go.

-No way i could train anything or get relevant statistics otherwise.
+No way i could train anything and get meaningful statistics otherwise.
 * Finally, learn how to post this project on github in a user-friendly way.

 ### Requirements
 Almost none.
-Apart from `python3` you only need to install `numpy` and `pygame` libraries.
+Apart from Python you only need to install `numpy` and `pygame` libraries.
 Both can be installed with `pip install`

 How to run it, for those as novice at this as me: